tallforasmurf/CHIP8IDE/readme.md

 ### Display window

-The Display window contains the emulated screen output of the program, as a white-on-black array of square pixels.
-It has 32x64 pixels in CHIP-8 mode, or 64x128 pixels in SCHIP mode.
-The emulated program can change mode with machine instructions.
+The Display window contains the emulated screen output of the program as a white-on-black array of square pixels.
+It has 32x64 pixels in CHIP-8 mode, or 64x128 pixels in SCHIP mode (selected by the emulated program code).

 The Display window also presents an emulated 16-key keypad.
 When an emulated program is running, it can take input from the keypad.
-The keys can be clicked with the mouse or, while the focus is in the Display window, actual keystrokes are mapped to the displayed key tops.
+The keys can be clicked with the mouse or, while the focus is in the Display window, designated keystrokes are mapped to the displayed key tops.

-You can configure which keys operate which virtual keypad keys by (method TBS) TODO.
+The user can configure which keys correspond to the virtual keypad keys.

 ### Memory window

 The Memory window has a scrolling display of the emulated 4KB of memory.
-It also shows the contents of the CHIP-8 machine registers, and the subroutine call-stack.
+It also shows the contents of the CHIP-8 machine registers and its subroutine call-stack.
 While the emulator is not running, you can edit the contents of the displayed memory and the machine registers.
 It is possible to enter small programs directly into memory in hexadecimal.